FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 ## Deploying a Large Contract as Blobs

 In the above guide we use the recommended `deploy` method.
 If you are working with a contract that is too large to be deployed in a single transaction, then the SDK will chunk the contract for you and submit it as blobs, to then be accessed later by a create transaction.
-This process is handled by the `deployContractAsBlobs` method, also available on the `ContractFactory` should you want to use that directly.
+This process is handled by the `deployAsBlobTx` method, also available on the `ContractFactory` should you want to use that directly.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#blobs{ts:line-numbers}